adarsh-142/Data-Analyst-Portfolio/README.md

-# Adarsh Anil Kumar - Data Analyst
+# Adarsh Anil Kumar - Data Analyst Portfolio

 ## About
 My name is Adarsh Anil Kumar.
 I am a postgraduate student bound to completing an MSc. degree in Data Science and Analytics.
 I have developed a great interest in solving questions through the cultivation of an analytical mind.
 Such a mindset has awakened my passion for answering questions and uncovering relevant insights.<br><br>